 • Plug in your Nest Thermostat.

-• Open the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.
+• Access the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

-• There is a guided setup tool on Google, if you would like more assistance in connecting.
+• Google has created a more comprehensive setup guide, if you would like more assistance in connecting.

-As soon as you've connected the Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
+Once you’ve added your Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
 Once you do that, you can make changes to the temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Setting a Nest Thermostat Schedule
+9. How to Set a Nest Thermostat Schedule

-Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
+You can set a temperature schedule on a Nest Thermostat either on the device or on the Google Home app.
 Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, can also be adjusted by using the Nest app.

 • Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and select Thermostat.
-Then, tap Presets and select Edit.
+Then, tap Presets and choose Edit.
 As soon as you're finished making updates, select Done.

-10. Setting a Temperature Range on a Nest Thermostat
+10. How to Set a Temperature Range on a Nest Thermostat

-12. How Do I Manually Control My Nest Thermostat?
+12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to make life more comfortable and save money.
+Nest Thermostats are packed with features designed to improve comfort while keeping costs low.
 However, you can actually turn off the smart features if you want to control a Nest manually like a normal thermostat.

 Don't forget, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.